Skip to Content

 Preparing for a Healthcare Transaction Sale

-Jan 15, 2016 - Blog by
+Jan 15, 2016 - Healthcare by

 Shortly after the passage of the Affordable Care Act (ACA) in 2010, the health care industry saw an increase in mergers and acquisitions activity.
 Five years later, there is no sign of a slow-down.
 Locally, Via Christi Health’s acquisition of Wichita Clinic PA in December 2010 and Wesley Medical Center’s acquisition of Galichia Heart Hospital in February 2012 are the most notable acquisitions to date.
 In addition to those transactions, several Wichita physician practices and other health care entities made deals.